lurr98/implicit_meaning_annotation/implicit_meaning_task/resources/annotation_guidelines_implicit_meaning_updated.md

 > This is how the annotation task will look like.
 > **Check the box below :blue-background[by clicking on it].**
-> When you have ticked the box, a confidence scale will appear.
+> Don't forget to select your confidence score before you proceed!

 \
 :grey-background[Does changing the bold sentence affect your understanding of the text?]